phanirithvij/distrobox-tui/docs/ROADMAP.md

 - [ ] Makefile for building
 - [ ] nixify build
+  - [x] initial nix build in nixpkgs
+  - [ ] nix for dev
 - [ ] gha for auto releases
+  - pkgStatic/musl like miq (viperML/miq)
+  - or use nix-portable as a bundler?
 - [ ] Tests
+  - all docker verisons
+  - nixos vm tests
+  - add test in nixpkgs too?

 ### Features

 - [ ] Update dependencies and bring it up-to-date
-- [ ] Auto refresh after operations
+- [ ] Auto refresh after any operations
 - [ ] Creating distroboxes
+  - [ ] prepopulated with distrobox official list
+  - [ ] custom